pomdtr/smallweb.run/vscode-demo/data/example.md

-The file in this directory are directly stored in my smallweb folder!
+The file in this directory are directly stored in the app data folder! neat!